Trustroots/trustroots/docs/Development-Getting-Started.md

 - Express.js server side serves content from API end-points.
 - In backend code, you would typically interact with [Mongoose](https://mongoosejs.com/) object models such as "Tribe" or "User".
 These match MongoDB collections "tribes" and "users".
-- Angular.js single page application (and soon React) reads data from the API and renders templates.
+- React.js single page application reads data from the API and renders templates.
 - The application is divided into modules by main features; one for messaging, one for users etc. Each module contains server-side files, client-side files and tests for that specific feature:

 ```